Do you want to compare SurveyMonkey vs Alchemer (formerly known as SurveyGizmo) vs WPForms?

 WPForms is the best online form builder.
 It’s used on more than 5 million websites.

-It also comes with 100+ templates that you can customize and duplicate.
+WPForms comes with 1,400+ WordPress form templates that you can customize however you like.

 After buying WPForms, you don’t need to spend a lot of time setting up logins, or learning a whole new survey platform.
-All you need to do is install the surveys addon in the WordPress dashboard.
+All you need to do is install the Surveys and Polls addon in the WordPress dashboard.

 That’s it.
 You can instantly start building surveys in WordPress.

-Okay, so now we know the easiest way to make surveys, let’s also see how it matches up to some alternatives.
+Okay, so now we know the easiest way to make surveys, let’s also see how it matches up with some alternatives.

 - Ease of Use: How easy it is to navigate, and whether you’ll find it hard to learn.